timm/tested/README.md

 more (but  sampling less around a system).

 TESTED is not a pretty GUI.
 Rather, it is a programming toolkit that shows that these kinds of tools are (very) simple to build.
+For example, everything here is just a few hundred lines of LUA (or less).
+And all of that code shares the same similar structures (so once you can code on tool, you can code much of the others).

 [^stake]: Definition: "Stakeholders"  are individuals or organizations having a right, share, claim, or interest in a system or in its possession